The note is written before the shift ends.

 An unwitnessed fall, filed the way a surveyor reads it.

 Maria dictates at the doorway, then kneels to check.
-CareTrace structures the incident the way a state surveyor reviews it: found position, last known status, injury assessment, neuro checks, notification chain.
+CareTrace structures the incident the way a state surveyor reviews it: found position, last known status, injury check, neuro checks, notification chain.
 The RN edits the vitals and signs.
-In RCFE, the §87211 seven-day report queues.
-In SNF, the F689 packet queues.
+In RCFE, the Title 22 §87211 seven-day report queues.
+In SNF, the 42 CFR §483.12(c) F689 packet queues.

 - 03:14